-This chapter shall be effective in any jurisdiction which authorizes the sale of alcoholic beverages for consumption on the premises in a referendum in the manner prescribed by § 57-3-106; provided, that, in addition to any other method authorized for holding an election pursuant to § 57-3-106, an election may be held for such sales upon adoption of a resolution by a twothirds $\binom{2}{3}$ vote of the legislative body of a county or municipality.
+This chapter shall be effective in any jurisdiction which authorizes the sale of alcoholic beverages for consumption on the premises in a referendum in the manner prescribed by § 57-3-106; provided, that, in addition to any other method authorized for holding an election pursuant to § 57-3-106, an election may be held for such sales upon adoption of a resolution by a two-thirds $\binom{2}{3}$ vote of the legislative body of a county or municipality.

 We determine this language regarding the effectiveness of Chapter 4 to be clear and unambiguous.
 Because Part 3 is within Chapter 4, Part 3 is effective in any jurisdiction that has authorized liquor-by-the-drink sales by referendum.
 See In re Estate of Tanner, 295 S.W.3d at 614 ("Any interpretation of the statute that 'would render one section of the act repugnant to another' should be avoided.") (quoting Tenn.
 Elec.
 Power Co. v.
 City of Chattanooga, 114 S.W.2d 441, 444 (Tenn.
 1937)).
-Although the statutory scheme regarding alcoholic beverages does not provide a definition of "jurisdiction" as it is used in subsection $\S-103(a)(1)$, we further determine that the generally accepted definition of jurisdiction as it applies to governmental authority is applicable within the context of a jurisdiction's authorization of alcoholic beverage sales.
-Black's Law Dictionary defines "jurisdiction" within this context of governmental authority as a "government's general power to exercise authority over all persons and things within its territory," "geographic area within which political . . . authority may be exercised," or "political . . . subdivision within such an area."
+Although the statutory scheme regarding alcoholic beverages does not provide a definition of "jurisdiction" as it is used in subsection §-103(a)(1), we further determine that the generally accepted definition of jurisdiction as it applies to governmental authority is applicable within the context of a jurisdiction's authorization of alcoholic beverage sales.
+Dictionary defines "jurisdiction" within this context of governmental authority as a "government's general power to exercise authority over all persons and things within its territory," "geographic area within which political . . . authority may be exercised," or "political . . . subdivision within such an area."
 BLACK'S LAW DICTIONARY at 867.
-Therefore, at the time this action was commenced, Part 3 of Chapter 4 was effective in the jurisdiction of each of the Cities, which had authorized liquor-by-the-drink sales, but was not effective in the jurisdiction of the County, which had not authorized such sales.
+Therefore, at the time this action was commenced, Part 3 of Chapter 4 was effective in the jurisdiction of the City, which had authorized liquor-by-the-drink sales, but was not effective in the jurisdiction of the County, which had not authorized such sales.

-The Cities argue that the ineffectiveness of Tennessee Code Annotated § 57-4-306(a) (2013) in the jurisdiction of the County means that the Cities were not required to remit any portion of their liquor-by-the-drink proceeds distributed by the Commissioner to the County.
-However, we do not agree that this conclusion automatically follows from subsection -103(a)(1) because the Cities, as jurisdictions having authorized the sale of alcoholic beverages for consumption on the premises, see Tenn.
-Code Ann. § 57-4-103(a)(1), and thereby local political subdivisions receiving liquor-by-the-drink gross receipt taxes from the Commissioner, see Tenn.
-Code Ann. § 57-4-306(a)(2), were required to follow the requirements of Chapter 4.
+The City argues that the ineffectiveness of Tennessee Code Annotated § 57-4-306(a) (2013) in the jurisdiction of the County means that the City was not required to remit any portion of its liquor-by-the-drink proceeds distributed by the Commissioner to the County.
+However, we do not agree that this conclusion automatically follows from subsection -103(a)(1) because the City, as a jurisdiction having authorized the sale of alcoholic beverages for consumption on the premises, see Tenn.
+Code Ann. § 57-4-103(a)(1), and thereby a local political subdivision receiving liquor-by-the-drink gross receipt taxes from the Commissioner, see Tenn.
+Code Ann. § 57-4-306(a)(2), was required to follow the requirements of Chapter 4.
 This analysis leads us back to the ambiguity previously identified in subsection -306(a)(2)(A) but does not clarify it.
-It is still possible to reasonably interpret the proviso of subsection -306(a)(2)(A) as either simply ensuring that a municipality without its own school system would remit one-half of its liquor-by-the-drink proceeds to the county within which it was located or as actually exempting municipalities with their own school systems, such as the Cities of Maryville and Alcoa, from the general requirement of distributing one-half of their liquor-by-the-drink revenue in the manner of county property tax distribution.
+It is still possible to reasonably interpret the proviso of subsection -306(a)(2)(A) as either simply ensuring that a municipality without its own school system would remit one-half of its liquor-by-the-drink proceeds to the county within which it was located or as actually exempting municipalities with their own school systems, such as the City of Cleveland, from the general requirement of distributing one-half of their liquor-by-thedrink revenue in the manner of county property tax distribution.